petira/grav-plugin-stamp/README.md

 The `revision` variable can be modified via expert mode (control value) or directly in the `.md` file (final value).

-### Simulate the behavior as when the page is first saved
+### Simulate the behaviour as when the page is first saved

 In practice, there are many cases where it is necessary to repeatedly save the page as a draft and publish only the final version.
 For this reason, it is possible to overwrite the values of the `date` and `author` variables by setting the value `new` to the `revision` variable.
-To prevent accidental overwriting, 'Override values' must also be enabled in the plugin settings.
-Otherwise, a value of `new` will only set the `revision` variable to `0`, just like 'null' in the previous setting.
+To prevent accidental overwriting, **Override behaviour** (`override`) variable must also be enabled in the plugin settings.
+Otherwise, a value of `new` will only set the `revision` variable to `0`, just like `null` in the previous setting.

-Other words, if the value of the `revision` variable is set to `new` and the `override` variable in the `stamp.yaml` is set to `true` (default is `false`), **it provides the same behavior as when the page is first saved via the Grav Admin Plugin**.
+Other words, if the value of the `revision` variable is set to `new` and the `override` variable in the `stamp.yaml` is set to `true` (default is `false`), **it provides the same behaviour as when the page is first saved via the Grav Admin Plugin**.

 ## Recommendation!

-It is recommended that you add the value of seconds to the `dateformat.default` variable in the `site.yaml` file for accurate time determination.
-It must be done directly in the `system.yaml` file, it is not possible via the Admin Plugin.
-The value must not be subsequently changed via the Admin Plugin.
+It is recommended that you add the value of seconds to the `dateformat.default` variable in the `site.yaml` file for accurate time determination:

 ```
 dateformat: